-The proud tradition of policing in Niagara, however, dates back to the 1850’s when the first police forces were formed in Niagara and the Mayors and Councils were responsible for “keeping the peace”.
+In historical terms, the Niagara Regional Police Service is still considered to be quite young.
+The Service, itself only came into being in 1971.
+The proud tradition of policing in Niagara, however, dates back to 1850’s when the first police forces were formed and the Mayors and Councils were responsible for “keeping the peace”.

 In 1856, the first full time police officers were hired for St. Catharines and when it became a city, in 1876, the police force consisted of a grand total of 13 men!
 The Niagara Falls police force, which was organized in 1919, actually had their own police car, something that was not seen in St. Catharines until 1924.

 From the early 1920’s up until 1970, there were separate and unique municipal police forces throughout the Niagara region.
 Each one with a proud history and many stories to tell.
 With the advent of regional government, the Niagara Regional Board of Commissioners was established in January, 1970 and incorporated the former municipal police forces into a new Regional Force.
 At that time, the Niagara Regional Police Force was one of the ten largest in Ontario.